dhwajraj/deep-siamese-text-similarity/README.md

+**This project is a prototype for experimental purposes only and production grade code is not released here.**

 # Deep LSTM siamese network for text similarity

 It is a tensorflow based implementation of deep siamese LSTM network to capture phrase/sentence similarity using character embeddings.